prtipal/Decentralized-storage-incentive-system/README.md

 ## Project Description

-A blockchain-based platform that incentivizes users to provide decentralized storage resources by rewarding them with cryptocurrency based on the amount of storage offered and time duration.
+A blockchain-based platform that incentivizes users to provide decentralized storage resources by rewarding them with cryptocurrency based on the amount of storage offered and time duration
 ## Project Vision

    To foster a robust and distributed storage network by financially motivating providers, increasing data availability and decentralization while empowering participants through transparent smart contracts.